 - Production processes for faux stone planters simulate textures and patterns on natural stone so they are very difficult to tell they are not the real thing!

-- Unsuitable for large plants like fruit trees or shrubs as roots work their way into the water reservoir at the bottom, leading to water logging and diseases.
+- May be unsuitable for large plants like fruit trees or shrubs as roots can work their way into the water reservoir at the bottom, leading to waterlogging and diseases.